Jake Rooney

-Jake Richard Rooney (born 22 August 2003) is an English professional footballer who plays as a defender for EFL League One club Barnsley, on loan from EFL Championship club Derby County.
+Jake Richard Rooney (born 22 August 2003) is an English professional footballer who plays as a defender for club Boston United.

-Rooney spent time in the academies at Tranmere Rovers and Burnley, before signing with Derby County's under-21 in August 2022, he would make his league debut for Derby County in November 2022, in July 2023 Rooney signed a three-year contract at Derby, in August 2023, Rooney picked out an anterior cruciate ligament which left him on the sidelines for a year.
-After this setback, Rooney was loaned to Barnsley on a one year deal.
+Rooney spent time in the academies at Tranmere Rovers and Burnley, before signing with Derby County's under-21 in August 2022, he would make his league debut for Derby County in November 2022, in July 2023 Rooney signed a three-year contract at Derby, in August 2023, Rooney picked up an anterior cruciate ligament injury which left him on the sidelines for a year.
+After this setback, Rooney was loaned to Barnsley on a one year deal, but this deal was terminated in January 2026.
+Later in the month, he joined Boston United on loan until the end of the season.
+In June 2026, he left Derby County at the expiry of his contract before signing a permanent deal with Boston United.

 Personal life

-Rooney is a cousin of former player and former Plymouth Argyle manager Wayne Rooney as well as Macclesfield midfielder John Rooney.
+Rooney is a cousin of former England and Manchester United captain Wayne Rooney and Macclesfield manager John Rooney.

 Career

 Youth career

 Rooney joined the Burnley academy at age 14, after leaving Tranmere Rovers following the closure of their academy.